marc-jones/phd_thesis/content/03_winter/05_floral_genes.md

 In addition to *FT*, *SOC1* is another floral integrator directly regulated by *FLC*[@helliwell_arabidopsis_2006; @hepworth_antagonistic_2002; @searle_transcription_2006].
 As already discussed (section \ref{section:winter:floraldelay}) the upregulation of *BnSOC1* genes post-cold treatment is delayed in the winter variety.
 However, an additional manner in which the *BnSOC1* genes have diverged between varieties is the expression magnitude.
-In both the apex (Figure \ref{figure:3xx:soc1apex}) and the leaf (Figure \ref{figure:3xx:soc1leaf}), the maximal expression levels of the *BnSOC1* genes are 2\ -\ 4 fold lower in the winter variety than in the spring.
+In both the apex (Figure \ref{figure:3xx:soc1apex}) and the leaf (Figure \ref{figure:3xx:soc1leaf}), the maximal expression levels of the *BnSOC1* genes are two- to four-fold lower in the winter variety than in the spring.
-This suggests that the vernalization requirement results in suppression of *BnSOC1* expression for all copies, while the general pattern of expression (whether the copy is expressed during cold , or increases after cold, or both) is maintained.
+This suggests that the vernalization requirement results in suppression of *BnSOC1* expression for all copies, while the general pattern of expression (whether the copy is expressed during cold, or increases after cold, or both) is maintained.

 \begin{figure}[htbp]
 \includegraphics{figuredirectory/apex_leaf_fd.pdf}